top of page

 Now, If you haven't already guessed it, the person in the above 3 situations is in fact, me.

-This is something I have struggled with all my life and only recently did I discover that DTD is actually "a thing" The purpose of me writing this article is to make people aware of what can often be an extremely debilitating and sometimes embarrasing condition.
+This is something I have struggled with all my life and only recently did I discover that DTD is actually "a thing" The purpose of me writing this article is to make people aware of what can often be an extremely debilitating and sometimes embarrassing condition.
 As I have previously stated, I am not an expert and I am not offering any advice.

 As someone who navigates the world with first-hand experience of Directional Disorientation, I understand the unique challenges and frustrations that come with it.